The frog model on Galton-Watson trees: Introduction

+Section \ref{sec:tools} provides three sets of preliminary tools for our proof of recurrence: we will need to compare the harmonic measure with hitting probabilities of random walk; we will need to bound the probability that Galton-Watson trees have a large portion of their harmonic measure given by vertices with many children; and finally we will need to compare different measures on random trees.

-Section \ref{sec:proofmain} consists of the hardest part of the paper, which is the proof of recurrence on a.e.\ Galton-Watson tree.
-The first step of the proof involves introducing a separate, easier to analyze, model on $T$ that we refer to as the truncated frog model, which is constructed by carefully altering the dynamics of the random walks performed by activated particles; most significantly, in the truncated frog model, particles perform \emph{loop-erased random walk} rather than simple random walk, following the lead of \cite{HJJ1,HJJ2}.
-After showing that the two models can be coupled in such a way that the number of returns to the root in the ordinary model stochastically dominates that of the truncated frog model, we then employ a bootstrapping argument in order to establish recurrence of the truncated model for sufficiently large Poisson mean.
+In Section \ref{sec:proofmain} we first introduce two variants of the frog model, which we call the truncated frog model and the augmented truncated frog model.
+The truncated frog model is constructed by altering the dynamics of the random walks performed by activated particles; most significantly, in the truncated frog model, particles perform \emph{loop-erased random walk} rather than simple random walk, following the lead of \cite{HJJ1,HJJ2}.
+We then show that the two models can be coupled in such a way that the number of returns to the root in the ordinary model stochastically dominates that of the truncated frog model (Lemma \ref{lem:truncated-frog}).
+Once we have begun working with the truncated frog model, we will want to understand the probability that a vertex is activated given that its parent is activated.
+To analyze this event, we introduce the augmented truncated frog model, which is tailored specifically to understand the distribution of the truncated frog model in the subtree $T(v)$ given that $v$ is activated (see Lemma \ref{lem:augmented}).
+The main technical engine in our proof of recurrence is a bootstrapping argument for the augmented truncated frog model stated as Proposition \ref{pr:iteratejg}.
+In Section \ref{sec:proofmain} we deduce our statement of recurrence (Theorem \ref{theorem:mrecthjg}) from Proposition \ref{pr:iteratejg}.